Bern: Public transport

 Bern is served by a dense network of trains, trams, trolleybuses, and conventional motorbuses.
 The Bern S-Bahn is Switzerland's second busiest.

 Bern is the centre of the Libero tariff network, which covers the cantons of Bern and Solothurn and includes the towns of Biel/Bienne, Solothurn, and Thun.
 The network allows easy and coordinated travel on all modes of public transport, such as trains, PostAuto buses, trams, buses (trolleybuses and motorbuses) and others, regardless of transport operator.
 Fares are based on the number of zones in a journey.
 The central part of Bern, (excluding Bümpliz, Betlehem, Bottigen, Brünnen, and Riedbach in the west of the municipality), is part of the fare zone 100.

 The city is well served by railways, with the extensive S-Bahn network and many regional and international connections.
-Bern's central railway station (Bahnhof Bern) is Switzerland's second busiest station (202,600 passengers per working day in 2014), and is the main transport hub in the region.
+Bern's central railway station (Bahnhof Bern) is Switzerland's second busiest station (164,800 passengers per weekday in 2022), and is the main transport hub in the region.

 A funicular railway called the Marzilibahn leads from the Marzili district to the Federal Palace.
 With a length of 106 m, it is the second shortest public railway in Europe after the Zagreb funicular.